Net Worth

 Real Estate

-In early 2023, Kodak paid $1.8 million for a retail property in Pompano Beach, Florida, that spans 0.7 acres and comprises two single-story commercial buildings.
+In early 2023, Kodak paid $1.8 million for a retail property in Pompano Beach, Florida, spanning 0.7 acres and comprising two single-story commercial buildings.
 The first building is 3,800 square feet, and the second is 4,900 square feet.
-The rapper reportedly bought the property with the intention of building a retail space with a restaurant.
+The rapper reportedly purchased the property intending to develop a retail space featuring a restaurant.

 ---|---|